Buying real estate in Mexico?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-What kind of properties can Americans legally buy in Mexico, and are there restrictions compared to Mexican citizens?
+Can Americans legally buy property anywhere in Mexico, or are there restrictions compared to locals?

 It's something we develop in our Mexico property pack.